avian-digital-forensics/avian-scripts/README.md

 # Avian Scripts
-Version 0.4.1
+Version 0.4.2

-A collection of all scripts for Nuix created by Avian
+A collection of all scripts for Nuix created by Avian.

 ## Setup
 1. Use this link to get the newest version of the repository: